Constitution of France: Government institutions and practices

-On the other hand, the Parliament is very weak for a parliamentary system.
-Parliament has a limited legislative competence: article 34 of the Constitution lists domains exclusive to Parliamentary legislation, but the remaining domains are left to the Executive's regulations.
-The President also has the crucial powers to call a referendum and to dissolve the National Assembly.
-While Parliament may make a vote of no confidence on the government, since 1962 a majority in the National Assembly has supported the Government.
+In the other reading, the parliament is very weak for a parliamentary system.
+The parliament has a limited legislative competence: article 34 of the Constitution lists domains exclusive to parliamentary legislation, but the remaining domains are left to the executive's regulations.
+The president also has the crucial powers to call a referendum and to dissolve the National Assembly.
+While the parliament may pass a vote of no confidence in the government, so that the government has to resign, this has been rare, happening in 1962 and on 4 December 2024.

-Charles de Gaulle, the first President of the Fifth Republic, was instrumental in the adoption of the new constitution, as he was called back from retirement and narrowly avoided a coup resulting from the Algerian War.
-De Gaulle always supported the second interpretation of the constitution, in favor of a powerful President.
-The first socialist President François Mitterrand, elected in 1981, also supported this interpretation.
+Charles de Gaulle, the first president of the Fifth Republic, was instrumental in the adoption of the new constitution, as he was called back from retirement and narrowly avoided a coup resulting from the Algerian War.
+De Gaulle always supported the second interpretation of the constitution, in favor of a powerful president.
+The first socialist president, François Mitterrand, elected in 1981, also supported this interpretation.

-Beginning in 1986, elections have from time to time resulted in Parliaments with a majority that did not support the President.
-Such periods as known in France as cohabitation, where a President appoints a Prime Minister from the new parliamentary majority.
-During cohabitation, besides powers reserved to the President by the Constitution, all other government powers would be exercised by the Prime Minister.
-In 2000, the Constitution was amended by shortening the President's term of office from seven years to five, coinciding with the term of Parliament.
-The amendment means the Presidential election would take place around the Parliamentary election, making it more likely to have winners who agree with one another and make cohabitation less likely.
+Beginning in 1986, elections have from time to time resulted in parliaments with a majority that did not support the president.
+Such periods are known in France as cohabitation, where a president appoints a prime minister from the new parliamentary majority.
+During cohabitation, besides powers reserved to the president by the Constitution, all other government powers would be exercised by the prime minister.
+In 2000, the Constitution was amended by shortening the president's term of office from seven years to five, to coincide with the term of parliament.
+The amendment means that the presidential election would take place around the parliamentary election, making it more likely to have winners who agree with one another and make cohabitation less likely.

-The Constitution provides for the election of the President and the Parliament, the selection of the Government, the powers of each and the relations between them.
-It ensures judicial authority and creates a High Court (a never-as-yet-convened court for trying the Government), a Constitutional Council (an innovation of the Fifth Republic), and an Economic and Social Council.
+The Constitution provides for the election of the president and the parliament, the selection of the government, the powers of each and the relations between them.
+It ensures judicial authority and creates a High Court (a never-as-yet-convened court for trying the government), a Constitutional Council (an innovation of the Fifth Republic), and an Economic and Social Council.